By Air ... By Sea ... By Rail ... By Road

 With its special microclimate, and boasting 300 days of sunshine each year, Marseillan is protected by the twin headlands of Cap d'Agde and the Mont St Clair and the summer heat is cooled by breezes from the foothills of the Massif Central.

 SIX local airports serve Marseillan, with direct flights from almost two dozen UK and Irish Airports.
 And three more airports offer alternative rutes.
-Closest and best is the newly and misleadlingly renamed Beziers Cap d'Agde airport at the nearby vilage of Vias, only 12 minutes from Marseillan.
-Flights from UK (Bristol, Southampton, Manchester and Luton + connecting flights from other towns) as well as from Germany and Sandinavia.
+Closest and best is the misleadlingly named Beziers Cap d'Agde airport at the nearby vilage of Vias, only 12 minutes from Marseillan.
+Flights from UK (Bristol, Edinburgh, Manchester, Stansted and Luton + connecting flights from other towns) as well as from Germany and Sandinavia.
 With bus shuttle transfers from one euro per person.
-Click Here for listings of over 50 direct flights from UK and Irish airports and tips on another 60 international connections.

 The combination of Eurostar and France's high-speed TGV rail network mean that you can pick up the train in London or Kent, change in Lille or Paris, and be in Languedoc in around six hours.